Hey, welcome back, Rush Limbaugh Super Committee of One.

 Because they do.

-Snerdley, how long ago was it that we on this program described people in dire economic straits as living in Obamaville.
+Snerdley, how long ago was it that we on this program described people in dire economic straits as living in Obamaville?

-That goes back a year.
+That goes back a year, at least a year.

 Because I just got an email.

-Well, we've been calling the general state of economic melees in this country Obama.
+I said to him, well, we've been calling the general state of economic melees in this country Obama.

-It uh it sees, seems like.
+It sees, seems like.

-Uh at Occupy Wall Street Pro Lice, and uh they could sing a song.
+So a new pro-lice movement at Occupy Wall Street pro-lice and sing a song.

 All we are saying is give fleas a chance.

-Give fleas a chance.
+All we are saying, give fleas a chance.

 Obamaville since 2010.

-I know it it's what we've been anyway, um a lot of email on this.
+Anyway, a lot of email on this.

-And uh there is a ban on this program on anything MSNBC, and it's we actually haven't had anything from MSNBC on this program, audio soundbite wise for three or four days, and hasn't it been refreshing, folks?
+And we actually haven't had anything from MSNBC on this program, audio soundbite-wise, for three, four days.

 Exception time.